Law enforcement in India: State Armed Police Forces

-Uniforms of state and local police vary by grade, region, and type of duty.
-The main service uniform for state police is khaki.
-Some cities, such as Kolkata, have white uniforms.
-Headgear differs by rank and state; officers usually wear a peaked cap, and constables wear berets or sidecaps.
-Branches such as the Crime Branch, Special Branch do not have a uniform; business dress (shirt, tie, blazer, etc.) is worn with a badge.
-Special-service armed police have tactical uniforms in accordance with their function, and traffic police generally wear a white uniform.

 Metropolitan police (policing in cities)

-Some major metropolitan cities use the police commissionerate system (like Delhi, Mumbai, Chennai, Kolkata, Bengaluru, Hyderabad, Ahmedabad, Lucknow, Jaipur etc.), headed by a police commissioner.
-Demand for this system is increasing as it gives police a free hand to act freely and take control of any situation.
+Some major metropolitan cities use the police commissionerate system, headed by a police commissioner.
+Demand for this system is increasing as it gives police a free hand to act and take control of any situation.
 68 large cities and suburban areas currently have this system in India.

 Even during the colonial era, the presidency towns of Calcutta, Bombay and Madras had commissionerate system.

+Unlike in some countries where policing is handled by local governments, in India it is mainly the responsibility of state governments.
+Police forces across the country operate under state control, and even in large metropolitan cities, they are governed by the state rather than local municipal authorities.

+A police commissionerate is constituted by the respective state government and may consists either a single police district or multiple police districts, depending on factors such as urbanisation, population, and administrative and operational requirements.

-The police force in a city is headed by a Commissioner of Police, who is a senior Indian Police Service (IPS) officer.
+The police force in a city is headed by a Commissioner of Police (CP), who is a senior Indian Police Service (IPS) officer.
 The rank of the Commissioner, generally above the level of Deputy Inspector General (DIG), is determined by the respective state government.
-Depending on state provisions (and in the case of Delhi, the Union government), the Commissioner may or may not be vested with magisterial powers.
-The Commissioner is assisted by Additional or Special Commissioners, as well as Deputy and Assistant Commissioners of Police, depending on the administrative structure prescribed by the state government.
+Depending on state provisions (and in the case of Delhi, the Government of India), the Commissioner may or may not be vested with executive magisterial powers.
+The commissioner is assisted by additional or special commissioners, as well as deputy and assistant commissioners of police, depending on the administrative structure prescribed by the state government.

 A Police Commissioner may be vested with executive magisterial powers under state law, allowing them to act as an executive magistrate.
 These powers generally include enforcing Section 163 of the BNSS to prevent unlawful assemblies, issuing and regulating arms licences, granting permissions for public events and processions, and maintaining public order through preventive and emergency measures.
 The scope of these powers varies by state, with some Commissioners exercising full magisterial authority while in other areas certain powers remain with the District Magistrate (Collector).
+In Kerala, police commissionerates exist in major cities, but the state government has not conferred executive magisterial powers on the police due to opposition.

-Police commissionerates are subordinate to the state police except for the Kolkata Police, which independently reports to the Department of Home of Government of West Bengal.
+Police commissionerates are subordinate to the state police except for the Kolkata Police, which independently reports to the Home Department of Government of West Bengal.

 State agencies

-In addition to state police forces, there are several other law enforcement agencies under the control of state governments in India.
+In addition to state police, there are several other law enforcement agencies under the control of state governments in India.
 These agencies are specialized in their respective areas of law enforcement.
 Here are some examples:

-State Excise Departments
+State Excise and Prohibition Departments

 The State Excise Department is responsible for enforcing laws related to the production, sale, and consumption of alcoholic beverages and other controlled substances within the state.
 They regulate and monitor the licensing, taxation, and distribution of such substances.
 They are responsible for the enforcement of Narcotic Drugs and Psychotropic Substances Act (NDPS) and various state laws relating to narcotics.

 Here is a list of some State Excise Departments in India: